Benjamin-Chupik/RadarStateEstimation/docs/modeling.md

 ### Radar

 The radar system is approximated to measure the elevation $e$, range $r$, and range velocity $\dot{r}$ of the object's center of mass with respect to the radars' location $p_{r} = x_r, z_r$.
 This avoids the complexity of point clouds and centroiding that more accurate radar models would have.
 A more complex radar model that includes characterizations like surface area, and rotor speed would be useful for characterization, but add too much complexity at this time.
-The model also includes noise $\mathcal{v}$ to model sensor noise and environemental noise.
+The model also includes noise $\mathcal{v}$ to model sensor noise and environmental noise.
 The following is the model

 $$
 y =